Minor in Marine Science

 ▼ General Information

-The Marine Science minor places a strong emphasis on a rigorous natural science foundation.
+The Marine Science minor places an emphasis on a rigorous natural science foundation.
 Students planning the minor should check catalog course descriptions carefully and should meet with advising staff in the Marine and Environmental Sciences Program office.

 Requirements for a Minor in Marine Sciences include